-The Company's business in 2022 proceeded smoothly and in-line with the initial plan.
-The results of 2022 was an overall profit for the year of EUR 2.6m before tax (as per quarterly reporting 2022Q4).
-The reserves have been reviewed in detail in order to take into account the high inflation in 2022.
+The Company's business in 2023 proceeded smoothly and in-line with the initial plan.
+The results of 2023 was an overall profit for the year of EUR 0.4m before tax.
+The reserves have been reviewed to include all latest information.
 The management believes there is prudency in the level of reserve to meet the Company's future liabilities.